ldavid432/chat-cleanup/README.md

   - Example (red): `[<col=ff0000>My Clan</col>]` = [<span style="color: #ff0000;">My Clan</span>]
 - Can also be used to remove the brackets around your clan name if you so desire
 - To disable either leave blank or reset to the default value (right-click the specific config name)

+### Fixed-width timestamps

+Fixed-width timestamps adjusts your timestamps added by the chat timestamps plugin to all be the same width.
+This makes all your chat messages start the same distance away from the start of the chatbox.
+This works well in combination with the chat color bar.

+**Limitation**: Currently this assumes that all dynamic characters in your timestamp are numbers (and therefore sets the spacing to the max width of a number).
+I am not against adding support for other characters (i.e. letters) so if you use a particular formatting character that you want to be correctly fixed-width please let me know with a GitHub issue

 ## Known Issues